Check out this: Celsion Corporation (CLSN) could be on the verge of a big rally

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 16.28% loss in the last 1 month and extending the period to 3 months gives it a 225.47%, and is -6.54% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 17.83% over the week and 17.45% over the month.
+The stock witnessed a 13.85% loss in the last 1 month and extending the period to 3 months gives it a 214.36%, and is 29.82% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 12.91% over the week and 16.04% over the month.

 Celsion Corporation (CLSN) Analyst Forecasts